-- 1. Type and Level: Outcome; Key - 2.
-Rationale: This indicator measures results of communicating public awareness information regarding the department. - 3.
+- 1. Type and Level: Efficiency, Key. - 2.
+Rationale: This indicator shows the percent of pollution control exemption applications reviewed within 30 days. - 3.
 Use: This indicator will be used for internal management purposes as well as for performance-based budgeting purposes. - 4.
 Clarity: This indicator name clearly identifies what is being measured. - 5.
-Validity, Reliability and Accuracy: This indicator is new and has not been audited by the Legislative Auditor's Office. - 6.
-Data Source, Collection and Reporting: The public information group tracks this data weekly utilizing clipping service for performance reporting purposes.
-It is reported quarterly or as needed. - 7.
-Calculation Methodology: The total number of articles printed in news media outlets as a result of press releases, interviews, etc. This is a standard calculation. - 8.
-Scope: The indicator is aggregated for the whole department and all media formats. - 9.
-Caveats: None. - 10.
-Responsible Person: Rodney Mallet
+Validity, Reliability and Accuracy: This indicator has not been audited by the Legislative Auditor's Office. - 6.
+Data Source, Collection and Reporting: Data is determined from a tax credit database.
+It is determined daily and reported quarterly or as needed. - 7.
+Calculation Methodology: Dividing the number of applications reviewed by the total number of applications received within the requisite time frame.
+Data is collected monthly and quarterly. - 8.
+Scope: The indicator is disaggregated. - 9.
+Caveats: Tax exemption may be revoked by the legislature. - 10.
+Responsible Person: Yanfu Zhao